--:-- --

 Less Impressing, More Explaining

-Hands writing simple marketing plan in Nepali language on notebook
+Hands writing simple digital marketing plan in Nepali language on notebook

-Simple, handwritten notes often communicate better than complex dashboards.
+Simple, handwritten notes often communicate better than complex dashboards in digital marketing.
 (Credit: Unsplash)

 In digital marketing, it’s easy to fall into the trap of over-complicating things.
 We want to show our expertise, so we throw around terms like CTR, retargeting, CPC, ROAS, and multi-touch attribution.
 It sounds smart.